pedropp222/BinaryCalc/README.md

 - `<` : left shift the left side value by the right side amount
 - `()`: you can use parentheses to control the order of execution
 - `b/d/x/q/o`: you can prefix the numeric values to make sure it gets represented correctly(e.g., `10101` could be binary or something else, use `b10101` to enforce binary, and so on).
+- `$`: a prefix used for defining an identifier for computing truth tables

 ## Examples